dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 Concretely, opting in to weak null checking will proceed as follows:
 - The programmer opts into the weak null checks by marking their package as opted in.
+They can opt out of weak null checks on a per library basis.
 - This will cause warnings about null-safety violations within the package (only).
   - If the opted-in code uses other packages that have opted in, then the programmer will see null-safety warnings from any misuses of the opted in APIs from the other packages.
-  - If the opted-in code uses other packages that have not opted in, the programmer will not see any null-safety warnings from uses of those APIs.
+  - If the opted-in code uses code in libraries or packages that have not been opted in, the programmer will not see any null-safety warnings from uses of those APIs.
 They are free to treat those APIs as being null-accepting or non-null-accepting as appropriate.
 - If the programmer runs the migration tool, it will suggest fixes to get rid of null safety warnings as best it can.